 \section{Preliminaries}

 Throughout the paper, $k$ is a fixed field of characteristic zero.
-We use the term \emph{variety} to mean a $k$-scheme which is integral separated and of finite type.
-Unless we explicitly state otherwise, all geometric objects in the following are implicitly assumed to be defined over $k$.
+We use the term \emph{variety} to mean a $k$-scheme which is integral, separated and of finite type.
+Unless we explicitly state otherwise, all geometric objects in the paper are implicitly assumed to be defined over $k$.

-In this paper we use the language of $\infty$-categories, as developed by Jacob Lurie in \cite{HTT}.
-The theory of derived algebraic geometry is developed in the context of $E_{\infty}$-rings by Jacob Lurie in \cite{SAG}.
+In this paper we use the language of $\infty$-categories and derived algebraic geometry as developed by Jacob Lurie in \cite{HTT} and \cite{SAG}.
 We will mostly work over a field of characteristic zero, where derived rings can be modelled equivalently by simplicial commutative algebras or by commutative differential-graded algebras.
-In the setting of commutative cdga-s foundations for derived algebraic geometry are developed by To\"en and Vezzosi in \cite{HAGI} and \cite{HAGII}.
+In the setting of commutative cdga-s, foundations for derived algebraic geometry were developed by To\"en and Vezzosi in \cite{HAGI} and \cite{HAGII}.